Balance bike: Brakes

 As young riders gain confidence and speed, the ability to stop effectively becomes crucial.
 The first balance bikes did not include brakes.
 Designers had assumed that very young children would not understand how to use brakes, but later found that smaller brake levers allow them to stop successfully.
 Accidents occurring when riders rely solely on their feet to stop the bike are one of the most common causes of injury when using a balance bike.

 Manufacturers initially introduced a micro-reach brake lever designed for small hands as an optional extra.
 They have been increasingly included as a standard feature on most balance bikes since the early 2010s, especially following the work of British designer and competitive cyclist Isla Rowntree.

 Saddle

 An ideal balance bike saddle is designed with a scooped shape to ensure that children remain secure while gliding and scooting, both backwards and forwards.
-Whereas traditional bicycles use pedalling to propels the rider forward, a balance bike relies on the pushing motion of the rider's feet.
+Whereas traditional bicycles use pedalling to propel the rider forward, a balance bike relies on the pushing motion of the rider's feet.
 A scooped saddle prevents the child from sliding off the front of the bike.

 Balance bikes typically have adjustable seat heights, allowing the bike to grow with the child.